How to Get Ordained in Illinois, Officiate Weddings, Marriages - The WCM

 Fast, Reliable Ordination

-Become a Legally Ordained Licensed Minister in Illinois.
+Become a Legally Ordained Licensed Minister in Illinois to Officiate Weddings or Start a Ministry.
 You will have authority almost immediately to do Marriage and Wedding ceremonies.
 You can become a Marriage Minister and earn a good part time or full time income.
 You can do wedding services for family and friends.
-Ordination for Christians is Simple and Quick.
+Ordination is Simple and Quick.

 weddings page